eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project

-After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to simplify the process.
-I wanted a deployment that would be current, and which I could easily customize.

 The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine within minutes, using one command only - "vagrant up".
 Not a "minkube" or "light" Kubernetes - but a fully featured "Kubeadm" install deployed on Linux Ubuntu 22.04.</br>